That time of the year is soon to arrive when we all will smell the coffee and feel the morning sun of TAX PAYMENT in our face.

 Bills/receipts for the treatment

 Our modern lives have come at the cost of lifestyle diseases.
-With such maladies, hospitalization or healthcare expenses have become one of the biggest financial risks an urban Indian family is exposed to.
+With such maladies, hospitalization or healthcare expenses have become one of the biggest financial burdens an urban Indian family has to bear.

 While many of us are covered by the insurance cover provided through our employer, it makes no sense to completely rely on it.
 Moreover, premiums paid on such insurances can be claimed as deductions.

-Here are the extent to which you can claim deductions depending on the family members covered by your insurance policy:
+Here are the extents to which you can claim deductions depending on the family members covered by your insurance policy:

 - Policy copy with premium receipt.